 To be honest, I'd rather kick back and play the original games.
 I know this has been written about before, but I would like to point out the reason that I've suddenly become so sick and tired of the series.
 I love Pokemon, don't get me wrong.
 I'll never stop being a fan.
 But, come on, how many more generations do there need to be?

 I believe that Pokemon should have an MMORPG.
 I seriously do.
 I'm most certainly not alone in that belief.
 (Pokemon GO is about as close as they've come to that.)
 Of course, Nintendo can make far more money by essentially creating new versions of the game to sell handheld and tabletop consoles.
-The 3DS is selling because of the new Pokemon Mystery Dungeon game, and will sell far more with the October 2013 release of X and Y.
+The 3DS was really selling on the strength of the Pokemon Mystery Dungeon game and the October 2013 release of X and Y.

-But Red and Blue are just classic.
+Pokemon Red and Blue are just classic.
 I love playing them simply because of how familiar they are.
 The nostalgic value of those games is ridiculously high.
 Also, most of people's favorite all-time Pokemon are still among the first 151!
+What's not to love about the original games?